nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 ## Your First Run

-Runs can vary greatly in length and structure from table to table, based on how long you have to play each time you meet, how long you want your campaign to be, how difficult you want the game to feel, how talkative your group is, how goal-oriented your players are, etc. There’s no correct length, and you will quickly get a feel for what works for you, but you gotta start somewhere, so here is a simple run outline to get you started.
+[[Runs]] can vary greatly in length and structure from table to table, based on how long you have to play each time you meet, how long you want your campaign to be, how difficult you want the game to feel, how talkative your group is, how goal-oriented your players are, etc. There’s no correct length, and you will quickly get a feel for what works for you, but you gotta start somewhere, so here is a simple run outline to get you started.
 1. Set a couple obstacles the crew knows they need to overcome to reach their prize.
 Start the run near the first obstacle, using either a quick travel montage or a jump cut (see page 140).
 This first obstacle might be exciting, but not overly dire or expansive.
 2. Now ease up on the pace a bit and let them explore, talk with NPCs, etc. They may overcome more obstacles, and may even reach their goal.
 But then...
 3. Introduce a twist or new threat that changes the nature of the run.
-A monster attacks, Rescue shows up, the universe starts collapsing, etc. New obstacles and goals may emerge, and snags evolve and intensify the situation, setting up the final set piece.
+A monster attacks, [[DARA|Rescue]] shows up, the universe starts collapsing, etc. New obstacles and goals may emerge, and snags evolve and intensify the situation, setting up the final set piece.
 4. End with a big fight, a big chase, or something else action-packed and dangerous.
 You might even call for disaster rolls near the climax of this scene.
 5. The run ends and the crew heads home, either victorious, by the skin of their teeth, or beaten and bruised.
 If you haven’t already, call for disaster rolls as they portal home, then make your way to the clean-up and downtime phases!